RushinShah22/Recommendation-System/README.md

 ![Two Tower Model for Candidate selection phase](https://storage.googleapis.com/gweb-cloudblog-publish/original_images/Figure-02.gif)

-**_We have only implemented the training portion of the first phase and other two phase and still in progess_**
+**_We have only implemented the training portion of the first phase and other two phase are still in progess_**

 # Steps for Reproducing Data and train Model